CAS-LRJ/ISS-Docs/docs/Prediction/index.md

 ## Introduction to the Prediction Module

 Prediction plays a pivotal role in autonomous driving, determining the probable actions of on-road agents to ensure safe navigation.
-In this documentation, we outline our current methodologies, from the simple constant velocity motion predictor to the more advanced Motion Transformer.
+In this documentation, we outline our current methodologies, from the simple [constant velocity motion](#CVM) predictor to the more advanced [Motion Transformer](#MT).

-## Constant Velocity Motion Predictor
+## Constant Velocity Motion Predictor<a name="CVM"/>

 ### Overview
-The constant velocity model is the most basic but effective method of prediction <a href="#ref1"><sup>[1]</sup></a>, assuming an entity continues its current trajectory at a constant speed.
-Here, we forward simulate the kinematic bicycle model via Runge-Kutta 4 (RK4) integration, assuming no acceleration and steering angle.
+The constant velocity model is the most basic but effective method of prediction<a href="#ref1"><sup>[1]</sup></a>, assuming an entity continues its current trajectory at a constant speed.
+Here, we forward simulate the kinematic bicycle model via the Runge-Kutta 4 (RK4) integration, assuming no acceleration and steering angle.

 ### Applicability and Limitations
-- **Applicability**: Ideal for high-speed highways where motion is relatively linear.
+- **Applicability**: ideal for high-speed highways where motion is relatively linear.
-- **Limitations**: In urban or crowded areas, this model may not capture erratic movements of agents.
+- **Limitations**: in urban or crowded areas, this model may not capture erratic movements of the agents.

 ### Mathematical Model
 ![kine_bicycle_model](../../assets/kine_bicycle_model.png){: .center-image width="50%"}